EricRabil/Edsby.js/README.md

 1. Run `yarn` or `npm install`

 ## Running
 Right now the project is developed as a demo.
+Running it will be interactive and you'll be able to test the project.

 1. To compile it, execute `npm run build` or `yarn build`
 2. To run, execute `npm run run` or `yarn run`